Liam-Deacon/smartpath/README.md

 Smartly handle URIs as though they are local files (similar to `pathlib.Path`)

-This project was started I believed there could be an easier way to handle remote file IO within Python in a uniform and standard's compliant fashion.
+This project was started because I believed there could be an easier way to handle remote file IO within Python in a uniform and standard's compliant fashion.
 There is still a long way to go, but hopefully this shows proof of concept.